 world, but also to edify one another.
 We all know that the pastor is called to

-use it to minister to one another.
+minister, but so are the saints.
 We sing our songs to the Lord and at the

 been written before us, or we can write our own and become psalmists if that

-the gift of music, the ability to interpret rhythm and melody.
+the ability to interpret rhythm and melody.
 Many animals

 appear to enjoy music, or perhaps they are just imitating us, but none of them